 - Seven Force's theme from Gunstar Heroes and Alien Soldier.

 - Ridley's music from Super Metroid sounds similar to 'Twilight Zone' from 2 Unlimited, just in a different time signature.
+The arrangement used for Meta-Ridley in Metroid Prime fits this trope even better.

 - A majority of Devil May Cry's soundtrack.